allandaly/python-kasa/docs/source/smartstrip.rst

 .. note::

-    The emeter feature is currently not implemented for smart strips.
-See https://github.com/python-kasa/python-kasa/issues/64 for details.
+    As of release 0.4.0 in September 2021 the emeter feature is now implemented for smart strips.
+For some history on this you can see https://github.com/python-kasa/python-kasa/issues/64 for details.

 .. note::